 2. Non-arm’s length income

-- derived from a scheme or investment in which the parties are not dealing with each other at arm’s length
+- resulting from a plan or investment in which the participants are not dealing with one another at a distance;

-- where the amount is more than the amount that the SMSF might have been expected to derive if those parties had been dealing with each other at arm’s length; where the SMSF has a relationship with the related party that is not arm’s length;
+- where the amount is greater than the amount that the SMSF might have been anticipated to derive if those parties had dealt with each other at arm’s length; where the SMSF has a relationship with the related party that is not arm’s length;

-- income derived by an SMSF as a beneficiary of a discretionary trust.
+- income obtained by an SMSF through its status as a beneficiary of a discretionary trust.

-- contributions made where the SMSF does not hold the member’s Tax File Number (TFN) on file.
-Referred to as “no-TFN contributions,” taxed at the highest marginal tax rate.
+- contributions made to an SMSF in circumstances where the fund does not have the Tax File Number (TFN) of the member on file.
+Known as “no-TFN contributions,” these financial transactions are subject to the highest marginal tax rate.